mahmoodlab/MADELEINE/README.md

 # launch pretraining with stain encodings
 bash ../scripts/launch_pretrain_withStainEncodings.sh

+# launch both experiments
+bash ../scripts/master.sh
 ```
 NOTE: The pretrain script by default extracts the slide emebddings of the BCNB dataset used for downstream evaluation.

 TIP: place the data directory on SSD for faster I/O and training.
-We use 3x24GB 3090Ti for training.
+We use 3x24GB 3090Ti for training and it takes ~1 h to train MADELEINE.

 ## Evaluate MADELEINE on BCNB molecular status prediction